anthony-r-h/anthony-r-h.github.io/_posts/2023-10-4-ALIEXPRESS_ALLROAD_PLAN.md

 ## L-TWOO RX Groupset

 Overall, I am very happy with the L-TWOO RX groupset.
-Long-term reliability is still to be determined, but so far the shifting has been as good as anything I have used.
-The rubber hoods feel high quality and grippy I like the Campagnolo-style thumb lever, and overall, the shifters feel great.
+Long-term reliability is still unknown, but so far the shifting has been as good as anything I have used.
+The rubber hoods feel high quality and have a grippy texture.
+I also like the Campagnolo-style thumb lever.
+The shifters are probably the best part of the groupset.

 <figure>
   <img src="/files/ALIEXPRESS_ALLROAD/ltwoo_rx_new.png">
    <figcaption></figcaption>
 </figure>

-Where the L-TWOO feels less refined is in the lever action.
-There is a little free play before the shift mechanism engages, It is not mushy, but there is some slop, and it is noticeable compared with higher-end groupsets.
+The main place the L-TWOO feels less refined is the lever action.
+There is a little free play before the shift mechanism engages.
+It is not mushy exactly, but there is some slop, and it is noticeable compared with higher-end groupsets.
 The thumb lever appears to be nylon, and the shift paddle is some sort of plastic.
-None of this affects function, but they are obvious places where the feel could be improved.
+None of this has affected function, but it is where the shifters could be improved.

-On my version, the brake levers are forged carbon fiber, though the standard version has aluminium levers.
-The pre-travel adjustment (which comes up again later with bleeding) allows one to fine-tune the responsiveness of the brakes.
+My version has forged carbon fiber brake levers, while the standard version uses aluminium levers.
+The levers also have pre-travel adjustment, which lets you fine-tune where the brakes start to engage.

 The derailleurs are less exciting than the shifters.
 Functionally, they're fine, but just a bit pedestrian.
 I replaced the high/low limit, adjustment, and pinch bolt screws with titanium fasteners becaused the originals felt low quality.